-What tests are performed?
+Which tests are performed?

-Appearance: What the sample looks like.
+Appearance: what the sample looks like.

 Liquefaction: When semen is produced (ejaculated) it coagulates on contact with the air, then, over a short period of time, it liquefies.
-Liquefaction should be complete at the time of testing (1 hour after ejaculation).

 Motility: This measures what percentage of sperm are moving and how well they are moving.